artsy/artsy.github.io/_posts/2018-09-26-artsy-frontend-history.markdown

 As Artsy Engineering grows in 2018, we have so many newcomers looking for context: they want to understand the systems they'll be working in day-to-day.
 Awesome!
 But it's not enough to understand the systems themselves, it's often helpful to understand the _history_ of how we ended up where we are.

+Frontend web development has changed a _lot_ during Artsy's existence, and it continues to advance at a blistering pace.
+It's easy to get caught up in the churn of frameworks and languages and tools, so I want to use this post as an opportunity to contextualize each transition that Artsy's web presence has made over the past seven years.
+We've changed technologies, but we've tried to do so with care and attention.
+Documenting these decisions is important (and is ideally done [contemporaneously][]), but even with the best documentation, [sometimes our own documentation is unclear to us][github_convo].

 In an effort to help contextualize our web frontend (which is [open source][force]), this blog post will document the major transitions that Artsy's web presence has made over the past seven years.
 Let's begin!

 <!-- more -->